makortel/TestGPU/README.md

-# TestGPU - test gpu workflows within cmssw
+# TestGPU - test Cuda GPU workflows within cmssw

 ## Requirements
 - machine with GPU (should be compilable though...)